marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ## Scrolling Table

 Got a lot of tubular tabular data?
-Add a wrapper element with the class `.table-scroll` around your table to enable horizontal scrolling.
+Add a wrapper element with the class `.table-scroll` or `.overflow-horizontal` around your table to enable horizontal scrolling.

 <strong>Note:</strong> You can combine scrolling with stacking, but you may want to avoid doing so on tables with complex row and column spanning.